-Point Hacks receive a maximum of $70 per applicant for this card.
+Point Hacks receives a maximum of $70 per applicant for this card.
 More about this →

-The 28 Degrees MasterCard doesn’t have a linked loyalty or frequent flyer program, but is still relevant for travellers and overseas spenders thanks to some unique features.
+The 28 Degrees Platinum Mastercard doesn’t have a linked loyalty or frequent flyer program but is still relevant for travellers and overseas spenders thanks to some unique features.

-With no annual fee, a recently adfree global wi-fi access and some platinum perks such as Concierge services, it is useful for frequent overseas jetsetters or those who make plenty of online purchases with overseas retailers.
+With no annual fee, recently-added global wifi access and some platinum perks such as concierge services, it is useful for frequent overseas jetsetters and those who make plenty of online purchases with overseas retailers.

-To be eligible for the 28 Degrees MasterCard, you must:
+To be eligible for the 28 Degrees Platinum Mastercard, you must:

 - Be over 18 years of age